amazon-ion/ion-schema/docs/isl-1-0/spec.md

 <code><b>contains:</b> [ <i>&lt;VALUE&gt;...</i> ]</code>

-Indicates that the list or S-expression is expected to contain all of the specified values, in no particular order.
+Indicates that the list, S-expression, or document is expected to contain all of the specified values, in no particular order.

 > ```